OCPSG-Benchmarking-LLMs/ocpsg-benchmarking-llms.github.io/_tabs/team.md

 ## Core team

-- **Bastián González-Bustamante** — Research Leader / Leiden University
+**Bastián González-Bustamante** is a Postdoctoral Researcher in Computational Social Science at Leiden University and an Associate Professor of Public Administration at Universidad Diego Portales.
+He holds a DPhil from the University of Oxford, and he works on building large-scale text-as-data pipelines, deploying AI and machine learning models, and applying causal inference strategies in downstream analyses.
+He has published in Social Science Computer Review, Public Opinion Quarterly, World Development, Artificial Intelligence and Law, Government and Opposition, etc. He is currently working on an NWO-funded project using LLMs to analyse sustainable finance flows.
+In parallel, he contributes to COST Action CA22150 on executive-bureaucratic careers and leads an Enlace-UDP project on NLP and LLMs to examine cabinet politics in presidential democracies.

 - **Tom Bellens** — Research Associate / KU Leuven
 - **Christopher Klamm** — Research Associate / University of Mannheim
 - **Marta Koch** — Research Associate  / Imperial College of London